-Everyone knows that Egyptians often practiced mummification, but the embalmers who did the process didn't always respect the corpse as much as they should have.
-There are reports that embalmers had sex with the corpses of famous or particularly beautiful women.
-Luckily, the practice was frowned upon, and if someone was discovered using the corpses for carnal purposes, they were "denounced."
-There are also claims that some men kept the bodies of their wives in their bedrooms for a few days before they were embalmed, which... ew.
-Just ew.
+Most people know that Egyptians often practiced mummification, but the embalmers who performed the process didn't always respect the corpse as much as they should have.
+Ancient writers like Herodotus reported that at least one embalmer was rumored to have been caught having sex with the corpse of a beautiful woman, which led to worries about widespread intercourse between embalmers and the corpses of famous or particularly beautiful women.
+The practice was frowned upon, and if someone was discovered using the corpses for carnal purposes, they were "denounced."

 The Egyptians were conscientious about making babies.
-Sometimes, they just didn't want it to happen... so they found methods of birth control.
-On an ancient papyrus, it was discovered they used gum made from the sap of the acacia tree because it had spermicidal properties.
-Among other contraceptives were a substance made from honey and sodium carbonate as well as a pessary (a kind of diaphragm) made of crocodile dung.
-Let's hope they only used that last one if they were really desperate.
+Sometimes, they just didn't want it to happen, so they created their own methods of birth control.
+One method detailed on an ancient papyrus records that they used gum made from the sap of the acacia tree because it had spermicidal properties.
+Among other contraceptives was a substance made from honey and sodium carbonate as well as a pessary (a kind of diaphragm) made of crocodile dung.

 Egyptians Had a Lot of Sex with Animals - Even Crocodiles